evoingram/LambdaSchool/README.md

 # LambdaSchool
 projects for Lambda School full-stack web development track:
-(see below the list for how to set a repository up like this) /m#/##_#/ corresponds to the following:
+(see below the list for how to set a repository up like this, read them in full before following them) /m#/##_#/ corresponds to the following:

 ## Directory: